 Typically, Type categorisations have 3 levels; Super Type, Type, and Sub Type (though not all 3 levels need to be used).

 Types can be bulk loaded from a spreadsheet or added manually.

-In the Type Details, give the Type a Name and select the Process Type and Folder.
+In the Type Details, give the Type a name and select the Process Type and Folder.

 Types can be set to auto assign tickets to an individual agent or group

-Learn more about this topic by visiting the Types page.
+Read more about this topic by visiting the Types page.

 Use Priorities to set target times for ticket resolution.
 Priorities could either be simply selected or be pre-determined based on an Impact and Urgency matrix.*